 Durable medical equipment (DME) coverage

-covers medically necessary durable medical equipment (DME) that your doctor prescribes for use in your home.
-Only your doctor can prescribe medical equipment for you.
-DME meets these criteria:
+durable medical equipment (DME) if your doctor prescribes it for use in your home.

-DME that Medicare covers includes, but isn't limited to:
+Medicare DME coverage includes, but isn't limited to:

 - Blood sugar monitors